aphid/qualifyingexam/readinglists.md

 Deleuze, Gilles. &quot;Postscript on the Societies of Control.&quot; _October_ 59 (1992): 3–7.

+Grinberg, Daniel, and Lisa Han.
+“Introduction: Surveying the Field.”
+Media Fields, no. 12 (March 25, 2016).

 Modes, Wes. &quot;Revisiting the Technical Achievements of Listening Post Ten Years On.&quot; _NMEDIAC_ 9, no. 1 (Winter 2013): 17.

 Parks, Lisa, and Kaplan Caren, eds. _Life in the Age of Drone Warfare_, 2017.